The history of Pandora FMS

 It is important to clarify that the code of the agents, the console and the server started from scratch, I never borrowed anything from projects like Nagios.
 Some people have doubted this last point, but thanks to the fact that all the code is published since the beginning of time, you can see perfectly that the current architecture is heir of those first versions of Pandora FMS.

-One of the first things we did was officially rename the project Pandora.
-In late 2006 we added the tagline “FMS” because “Pandora” by itself was just too generic of a name.
+One of the first things we did was to rename the project to Pandora.
+At the end of 2006 we added the FMS tag because “Pandora” was too generic.

-Someone gave us wise words one time: a Free for Free Monitoring System was a very bad way of trying to sell, so for F, we chose the main quality of Pandora, which was closely related to our original logo (an octopus): F for Flexible
+Someone gave us a wise advice: Free Monitoring System was a very bad way to try to sell.
+So for the F, we chose the main quality of Pandora and very much related to the original logo (an octopus): F for Flexible.

-He began working full-time for Pandora.
-During the early years, Esteban and I were the first programmers, until November 2007, when Ramon Novoa was added to the team.
-It was both Ramón and Esteban who began to make Pandora a real, publicly available software product.
-At this time we had established collaborations with different people around the world, of whom some of the most important were a New Yorker (Guruevi) and many people from South America, New Zealand and Japan.
-Pandora was starting to become an international concern.
+During the first years, Esteban and I were the first programmers, until November 2007 when Ramon Novoa joined and we started to make Pandora a real software product.
+At this time we had collaborations from several people, one of the most important, Guruevi from New York and other people from South America, New Zealand and Japan.

-If you haven’t seen it, all free software projects tend to choose an animal, ours was an octopus.
-You can find more information about the story behind that choice on our blog.
+As a curious note, all free software projects choose an animal, ours was an octopus.
+You can see more information about the history of the logo in our blog.

 Pandora FMS today